RagnarB83/ash/README.md

 mol_frag.connectivity
 ```

-Note: The connectivity table is calculated or recalculated automatically when coordinates are added or when modified to the fragment.
+Note.
+The connectivity table is calculated or recalculated automatically when coordinates are added or when modified to the fragment.
 ---
 ***Inspect defined fragment objects***